microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-00.md

 - Coach must validate if the [Dynatrace Azure Workshop Github repo](https://github.com/dt-alliances-workshops/azure-modernization-dt-orders-setup/) is accessible.

 - In this hack we'll use [Azure Native Dynatrace Service](https://www.dynatrace.com/news/blog/using-dynatrace-on-microsoft-azure/), a seamless way to provision and manage Dynatrace in the Azure Portal.
-We will begin free trial through the Azure Marketplace.
+We will begin a free trial through the Azure Marketplace.
 Please familiarize your self with the docs below
     - [Dynatrace Docs](https://docs.dynatrace.com/docs/setup-and-configuration/setup-on-cloud-platforms/microsoft-azure-services/azure-platform/azure-native-integration)
     - [Microsoft Docs](https://learn.microsoft.com/en-us/azure/partner-solutions/dynatrace/dynatrace-overview)